HON 171: The Human Event I

 Sefer Iyov (The Book of Job) is a didactic poem, a meditation on the presence of evil and why God permits such suffering.
 The narrative framework is provided by a probably older tale that recounts the suffering that the righteous Job endures at the hands of the Accuser (satan) before having it removed (somewhat) by Yahweh.
 The majority of the book is a contemplation of this suffering as Job is lectured to by three friends (Eliphaz, Bildad & Zophar) as well as a fourth individual, Elihu.
 Finally Yahweh himself makes an appearance.

-Job is a difficult work, so make use of the explanatory notes (pp. 161ff).
-In addition, consider the following questions both as you read and when you finish:
+Job is a difficult work that requires some thought to understand.
+To help you, consider the following questions both as you read and when you finish:

 • This is a classic tale of undeserved suffering.
-How do you (if at all) justify such occurences?
+How do you (if at all) justify such occurrences?

 • What historical or current examples of disaster, cruelty, or loss come to mind most powerfully when you read Job?
 Does your reading shift, change, or deepen your perspective on these events?
 If so, how?
 If not, why not?

-• How do you react to Yahweh's assertion that Job (and thus by extension, the reader) is just a minute and unsignificant piece in the Creation?
+• How do you react to Yahweh's assertion that Job (and thus by extension, the reader) is just a minute and insignificant piece in the Creation?

 • How does your reading of Job and Genesis change your assumptions about the nature of the divine?